Hochopepper/SwordToShield/Character_Creation/Feats.md

 to yourself and other characters as well as high quality medical aid ammenity if you expend a charge of a medical kit.

+### Battle Arts
+You learn 2 martial arts from the martial artist class.

 ## Magical Feats
 Magical feats originate from a magical source, which may be a pact or latent